-Insurance fraud occurs most often when an insured individual or entity makes a false or exaggerated insurance claim, seeking compensation for injuries or losses that were not actually suffered.
-Insurance fraud can also be committed upon customers, through 1) the sale of unlicensed or bogus insurance coverage to unsuspecting clients, or 2) an insurance broker or agent's diversion or theft of insurance premiums paid by clients.
+Insurance fraud occurs most often when an insured individual or entity makes a false or exaggerated insurance claim, seeking compensation for injuries or losses that weren't actually suffered.
+This type of crime also can be committed upon customers through the sale of unlicensed or bogus insurance coverage to unsuspecting clients, or an insurance broker or agent's diversion or theft of insurance premiums paid by clients.

 Definition of Insurance Fraud

-Insurance fraud refers to any duplicitous act performed with the intent to obtain an improper payment from an insurer.
-Insurance fraud is committed by individuals from all walks of life.
-Law enforcement officials have prosecuted doctors, lawyers, chiropractors, car salesmen, insurance agents and people in positions of trust.
+Fraud in the context of insurance refers to any duplicitous act performed with the intent to obtain an improper payment from an insurer.
+This crime is committed by individuals from all walks of life.
+Law enforcement officials have prosecuted doctors, lawyers, chiropractors, car salesmen, insurance agents, and people in positions of trust.
 Anyone who seeks to benefit from insurance through making inflated or false claims of loss or injury can be prosecuted.

-The pervasiveness of insurance fraud drives up costs for all consumers and costs the insurance industry billions of dollars each year.
-One authority estimates that the annual value of insurance fraud approaches $80 billion.
+The pervasiveness of the crime drives up costs for all consumers and costs the insurance industry billions of dollars each year.
+One authority estimates that the annual value of insurance fraud approaches $150 billion.
 Detecting insurance fraud is difficult because of the surreptitious nature by which the criminal perpetrates the fraud.